Republican leader, Capitol officers and aide shot at congressional baseball practice

 “He had a lot of ammo,” Flake said, adding that he believed the shooter was using a rifle.

 A staff member of Rep. Roger Williams, R-Texas, was among those shot, according to a statement from his office.
-He is receiving medical attention.
+He and the Capitol police officers are receiving medical attention.
 Williams, who has coached the Republican baseball team since 2013, was not shot, despite reports in some media outlets.

+He is receiving medical attention but is doing well and is expected to make a full recovery.— Rep. Roger Williams (@RepRWilliams) June 14, 2017

 Rep. Ron DeSantis, R-Fla., Sen. Rand Paul, R-Ky., Rep. Joe Barton, R-Texas, and Rep. Jeff Duncan, R-S.C., were also at the practice.
 Paul told MSNBC that the other members at the practice had Scalise and his security detail to thank for their lives.